All comparisonsTask Managers

 TaskPaper

-OmniFocus fails first because advanced perspectives and review modes introduce extra conceptual layers.
+OmniFocus fails first because it breaks when advanced perspectives and review modes introduce extra conceptual layers.

 Verdict